griffithlab/rnaseq_tutorial_wiki/Proposed-Improvements.md

 Pre-install the `tree` command in the Amazon AMI so that it is ready for students to use

 ### Install 'pip' command into the AMI
 In order for htseq-count to use bam files directly it needs pysam.
 This can be installed with pip but that is not available by default.
-On AMI:
+Remove the install method of pysam from [[Expression|Expression]] page.

+Then, On AMI install and test htseq-count with bam files:
 ```
 sudo apt-get install python-pip
 sudo pip install pysam